feedhenry/fh-android-sdk/README.md

 # FeedHenry Android SDK (Alpha)

 This SDK should provide you with all you'll need to start developing cloud-connected apps with the FeedHenry platform.
-The SDK provides access to cloud action calls.
+The SDK provides access to cloud action calls, app authentication and authorization.

 ### Build